 To a lot of people, beanies are the staple style during winter.
-You not only get warmth but also a chance to look cool while hiding your somewhat bad-looking hair.
+You not only get warmth but also a chance to look trendy and stylish.
+Speaking of which, we prepared some handy tips on how to wear a beanie and look stylish.
 But you may be asking about how to wash your beanies.
-Even before that, you would want to know if you should be washing your winter hats.

 Yes, your beanies should be washed.
 They are exposed to grime from your sweat, makeup, and any other products you use on your hair.
 If you are not careful, your hat can get gross and be the cause of infections.

 You did a good thing finding this article.
 Or did it find you first?
 Whichever the case, you are in the right place now.
-You will get the pro guide to washing your beanies.
-Before we do that, you will also know why you even have to bother washing your winter hats.
+You will get definitive guide to washing your beanies.
+Before we do that, you will also get to know why you even have to bother washing your winter hats.
 Get comfortable, it is going to be an exciting read.